Disability Access

 Why is disability access important?

 People with disabilities are a historically marginalized and excluded diverse population.
-Syracuse University recognizes the significance of disability access as it ensures that all campus members with and without disability have an equitable campus experience.
+Syracuse University recognizes the significance of disability access as it ensures that all campus members with and without disability have an equal campus experience.

 Disability Access Services